yugjadvani-dev/devinsight/src/content/blog/setting-dates-via-git-hooks.md

   - docs
   - FAQ
 canonicalURL: https://smale.codes/posts/setting-dates-via-git-hooks/
-description: How to use Git Hooks to set your Created and Modified Dates on AstroPaper
+description: How to use Git Hooks to set your Created and Modified Dates on DevInsight
 ---

-In this post I will explain how to use the pre-commit Git hook to automate the input of the created (`pubDatetime`) and modified (`modDatetime`) in the AstroPaper blog theme frontmatter
+In this post I will explain how to use the pre-commit Git hook to automate the input of the created (`pubDatetime`) and modified (`modDatetime`) in the DevInsight blog theme frontmatter

 ## Table of contents